tejwanisimran/Programming_Practice/Python_Programming/Day_1/README.md

 # Day 1 :

-Concepts of selection & iteration in Python
+Codes on Concepts of selection & iteration in Python